kilpkonn/msc-thesis/main.typ

 }
 ```
 #todo("Indicate cursor position somehow")
-#todo("Explain the error, sepparate section")
+#todo("Explain the error, separate section")
-The most logical fix for it is to go back to where the function `foo` is called and change the call to `foo(my_string.clone())` so that the variable of `my_string` doesnt get moved.
+The most logical fix for it is to go back to where the function `foo` is called and change the call to `foo(my_string.clone())` so that the variable of `my_string` doesn't get moved.
-However if we only suggest items that borrow check the `bar(my_string)` function call would be ruled out as there is no way to call it without modifying the rest of the program.
+However, if we only suggest items that borrow check the `bar(my_string)` function call would be ruled out as there is no way to call it without modifying the rest of the program.

 == Implementation (week 6)